Pascal-Jansen/HUD-SUMO/README.md

 ### Configurations

 After opening the GUI you can navigate to the settings tab.
 Here you can select which simulation data you would like to save in your .csv file.
 Note that by default all the data is selected.
-Everytime you restart the GUI you have the manually deselect options you don't want to save.
+Every time you restart the GUI you have the manually deselect options you don't want to save.

 These are the options:
 * map: the map that was being used for the simulation